samara92/SIT305_Project/README.md

 #Project - Sonic Game App

-(Henry wants to see an SID in here, and also see both licenses.txt and changelog files)
+(Henry wants to see an SID in here, and also see both licenses.txt and changelog files) (Hi sir, I added all the documents that you wanted to see and i'm still working on the project.
+Thanks)